51 of the Most Colorful Crabs in the World

-You may know them as a zodiac sign or a type of seafood, but crabs are also beautiful and often colorful additions to the world.
+You may know them as a zodiac sign or a type of seafood, but crabs are also beautiful and often bright-colored additions to the planet.
 And if you’re like most people, you may not have heard of some of the most magnificently colored crabs on Earth.

-Here’s our list of the most colorful crabs in the world:
+Here’s our list of the world’s most colorful crabs:

 1. Sally Lightfoot Crab